KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/insecure-deserialization.md

 ---

 # Insecure Deserialization
-*Serialization* is the process of taking an object and turning it into a data format that can be stored, so that is can later be fetched and *deserialized* back into an object.
+*Serialization* is the process of taking an object and turning it into a data format that can be stored, so that it later can be fetched and *deserialized* back into an object.
 Some common data formats for serializing data are JSON (JavaScript Object Notation) and XML (eXtensible Markup Language); however, several programming languages today contain support for deserialization with more capabilities than JSON or XML.
 These deserialization features can also be used for malicious purposes, if they are operating on untrusted data.[1]

 Insecure Deserialization vulnerabilities often lead the risk of leading to RCE (Remote Code Execution), DoS (Denial of Service), or [privilege escalation](/docs/pages/guides/web/access-control.md).